Gaurav-Gosain/ollamanager/README.md

 - Cross-Platform Compatibility: Ollamanager is designed to work across different platforms, ensuring compatibility and accessibility for users regardless of their operating system.

+### Install

+- Effortless Model Selection: Ollamanager simplifies the process of selecting and downloading models for Ollama, streamlining the workflow for users.
+  (Models are currently scraped from the [Ollama Library](https://ollama.com/library) as there is no official API for listing models available for download.)
+- Tag-Based Retrieval: Users can easily specify tags to retrieve models, allowing for precise selection and customization based on specific requirements.
+Download the exact version of the model you want!
+- Detailed Progress Updates: Ollamanager provides detailed progress updates during the download process, ensuring users are informed about the status of their downloads in real-time.

+### Manage

+- Effortless Model Management: Ollamanager simplifies the process of managing models for Ollama, streamlining the workflow for users.
+- Model Updates: Users can easily update models to the latest version, ensuring they have access to the latest features and improvements.
+- Model Deletion: Users can easily delete models they no longer need, freeing up space and reducing clutter.

+> [!NOTE]
+> Check out [Gollama](https://github.com/Gaurav-Gosain/gollama) for a more
+> advanced model management tool that also enables you to chat with your
+> models.

+### Monitor

+- Effortless Model Monitoring: Ollamanager simplifies the process of monitoring models for Ollama, providing real-time updates on the status of your models.
+- Detailed Model Monitoring: Ollamanager provides detailed monitoring of models, allowing you to track currently running models and their status.
+- Manage your memory: Ollamanager lets you keep models loaded in memory (indefinitely) to avoid unnecessary loading times or to instantly unload models when you're done with them.

 ## 🚀 Getting Started